Active Learning Spaces

 Collaboration

-Round tables, typically in 3 groups of 3, encourage small group collaboration.
-Glass whiteboards are available for each group as they collaborate, problem solve, and present.
+Flexible tables and chairs encourage group collaboration.
+Wall-mounted whiteboards and individual writing boards are available for groups as they collaborate, problem solve, and present.

-There is a wireless projection system that allows students the ability to project their presentation or document from their laptop or hand-held device.
+Many active learning classrooms also offer a wireless projection system that allows students the ability to project work from their laptop or hand-held device to be viewed by the course.

 View the list of Active Learning classrooms on the ITS Classrooms site